michelou/android-examples/apps-for-android/README.txt

 * The "build.xml" Ant build script defines targets such as "clean", "install" and "uninstall" and has been slightly modified to handle also Scala source files.
-Concretely, we override the default behavior of the "-dex" target and modify its dependency list by adding the imported target "compile-scala" :
+Concretely, we override the default behavior of the "-post-compile" target and modify its dependency list by adding the imported targets "compile-scala" and "-shrink-scala":

     <import file="build-scala.xml"/>